asyncapi/community/BOUNTY_PROGRAM.md

 ## Bounty Issue Submission

-Bounty Issues for the upcoming calendar quarter round of the Bounty Program are submitted during the second and third weeks of the last month of the current calendar quarter, after call for such submission, in a quantity of no more than two issues per repository, in comments of the dedicated [AsyncAPI Organization's Discussion](https://github.com/orgs/asyncapi/discussions), by the AsyncAPI Maintainer of the given repository, containing the following five fields:
+Bounty Issues for the upcoming calendar quarter round of the Bounty Program are submitted during the first and second full (seven-day) calendar weeks of the last month of the current calendar quarter, after call for such submission, in a quantity of no more than two issues per repository, in comments of the dedicated [AsyncAPI Organization's Discussion](https://github.com/orgs/asyncapi/discussions), by the AsyncAPI Maintainer of the given repository, containing the following five fields:

 1. Number: `cli#361`